atroxaper/p6-LogP6-Blog-Example/README.md

 done-testing;
 ```

-As we only start to develop a service we write the MAIN script for now:
+As we are just starting to develop a service we write the MAIN script for now:

 ```perl6
 # prime-calculator.p6